realkdc/top-thc-brands/README.md

-# Top THCA Brands Website
+# Top THC Brands Website

-A professional website showcasing premium THCA brands with a content management system, brand submission functionality, and traffic tracking capabilities.
+A professional website showcasing premium THC brands with a content management system, brand submission functionality, and traffic tracking capabilities.

 ## Project Overview

-Top THCA Brands is a curated directory of premium THCA products and brands, serving as an authority for spotlighting elite THCA brands.
+Top THC Brands is a curated directory of premium THC products and brands, serving as an authority for spotlighting elite THC brands.
 The platform includes both a public-facing website and an admin dashboard for content management.

 ## Table of Contents